Aspergers Victoria Online Educational Event:

-Aspergers Victoria has been fortunate enough to secure Barb Cook for a one-off presentation discussing two hot topics - social skills in the workplace and Aspie-friendly ways to improve executive functioning skills.
+Aspergers Victoria has been fortunate enough to organise Barb Cook for a one-off presentation discussing two hot topics - managing our social skills in the workplace and Aspie-friendly ways to improve our executive functioning skills.

 Barb is an internationally recognised author, speaker and neurodiversity advocate based in Brisbane.
 She is a registered Developmental Educator and a Autism and Neurodiversity Employment Consultant.
 Barb has a Master of Autism (Education) with focus on employment from the University of Wollongong, where she is also a tutor and a research assistant in the area of self-determination and self-advocacy for adults on the autism spectrum.
 She is founder of Spectrum Women Magazine and editor and co-author of the internationally acclaimed book, Spectrum Women: Walking to the Beat of Autism.
 Barb identifies as neurodivergent, being diagnosed with autism, ADHD and dyslexia in 2009 at age 40.
 Barb promotes a strength-based and person-centred approach in her work and life.

 Click here to read more about Barb’s education and advocacy work

 Time: 7.30 pm - 9.00 pm

 7.30 pm: Welcome and introduction from Tamsin (President)